||Berner Oberland and Valais Switzerland

 WHO WOULD LIKE THIS TRIP?

 This trip is great for those who want to unpack their bags for several days at a time and really explore an area on foot.
 Some of our hikers spent one week at the same location, returning to their comfortable hotel at the end of each great hike.
-Each day you can decide which hike to do from moderate to strenuous plus.
+Each day you can decide which hike to try, graded from moderate to strenuous plus.

 Reserving a Trip